 The rights granted by this section are operable at the death of an individual and may not be asserted during the existence of the marriage.
 This approach is consistent with the law of various community property jurisdictions.
 See, e.g., La.
 Civ.
 Code art.
 2358 ("A claim for reimbursement may be asserted only after termination of the community property regime, unless otherwise provided by law.").
-But see Uniform Marital Property Act § 13 (allowing claims for breach of the duty of good faith and for an accounting to be brought by spouses during an ongoing marriage).
+But see Model Marital Property Act § 13 (allowing claims for breach of the duty of good faith and for an accounting to be brought by spouses during an ongoing marriage).
 The relief sought under this section may, however, be for actions of a spouse taken either during life or that take effect at death.
 For instance, during life, a spouse may use community funds to augment a separate property asset.
 Moreover, a spouse during the marriage may have inappropriately donated property to a third person.
 Similarly, at the death of the decedent, the decedent may have inappropriately transferred property belonging to the surviving spouse to a third person by nonprobate transfer.
-Although community property states generally enforce such transfers, they correspondingly grant a right to claim damages, to recover the property, or to reimburse the surviving spouse.
+Although community property states generally enforce such transfers, they correspondingly grant a right to claim damages, a right to recover the property, or a right to reimbursement by the surviving spouse.
 Again, this section grants a court broad authority to craft legal or equitable remedies to protect a spouse.
 Of course, the application of this section must yield when appropriate to federal law.
 See, e.g., Employment Retirement Security Act, 29 U.S.C.
 Section 1001 et seq.; Boggs v.
-Boggs, 520 U.S. 833 (1997) (holding that ERISA preempted state community property law and remedies, even though the relevant ERISA-governed retirement plan was funded with community property).
+Boggs, 520 U.S. 833 (1997) (holding that ERISA pre-empted state community property law and remedies, even though the relevant ERISA-governed retirement plan was funded with community property).

 Subsection (b) provides that a court in evaluating a claim under subsection (a) should apply "equitable principles" to craft rights and remedies and "may consider" the law of the community property jurisdiction where the decedent or the surviving spouse was formerly domiciled at the time the property was acquired or enhanced in deciding what rights to recognize and what remedies to provide to a spouse under this act.
 A court, however, is not limited by this section to proceed only in the manner or exactly as the court in a community property jurisdiction would proceed.
 Often ascertaining the existence and scope of a right that could have been asserted in a community property jurisdiction is an exceedingly difficult task and could involve difficult investigations of the law of different states or foreign jurisdictions from years or even decades in the past.
-Such laws might not be readily available to or ascertainable by a court in this stateunder this act, given barriers in publication and language.
+Such laws might not be readily available to or ascertainable by a court under this act, given barriers in publication and language.
+For example, ascertaining the nuances of French community property law for a couple that has moved from Paris to New York in the 1960s would be a daunting task indeed.
 Thus, subsection (b) is intended to provide flexibility to a court to consider the laws of the community property jurisdiction but not necessarily proceed as a court would in that jurisdiction.